jsosa/gdalutils/README.md

 # gdalutils

-`gdautils` is a small library to handle GDAL-based raster files
+`gdalutils` is a small library to handle GDAL-based raster files

 ### Installation